SNICScienceCloud/technical-training/automation/README.md

 2. How does LXC compare to other popular container technologies such as Docker?

 ## Where to go from here?
-Why not check out how to [use Heat to deploy a Kubernetes cluster in SSC](https://github.com/SNICScienceCloud/catalystcloud-orchestration/tree/config-for-ssc/hot/ubuntu-14.04/kubernetes)?
+Why not check out how to [KubeNow based Kubernetes cluster](https://github.com/kubenow/KubeNow)?